johnshearing/PrivateKeyVault/README.md

 Encrypted messaging comes with the raspbian OS.
 So you have it already.
 To use it, use the command line tool `gpg` or `gpg2`
 To read about these tools on your raspberry pi execute the command `man gpg` or `man gpg2`
-The folowing links are good online resources on how to use gpg:
+The following links are good online resources on how to use gpg:
 [Super Short Quick Start Document](https://www.techrepublic.com/article/how-to-easily-encryptdecrypt-a-file-in-linux-with-gpg/)
 [30 Minute QuickStart - YouTube](https://youtu.be/ZSa-d_9O5DA)
 [In Depth Tutorials - YouTube Playlist](https://www.youtube.com/watch?v=AZZ9THLkNgY&list=PLaIoXCTxbCRbYeYpPLuYOQ7YLfnSjLJlR&index=1)